Factors that cause fluid retention and prevent you from losing weight

 We may sound pushy, but your safety is paramount.
 Before following any advice to reduce fluid retention, be sure to consult with your doctor.

 The final recommendation is that you eat a good diet and move as much as you can.
-Not only will you prevent fluid from being retained in your body, but you will lose weight.
+Not only will you prevent fluid from being retained in your body, but you will also lose weight.